Have a question about adoption? Ask us! Talk to us now using our online live chat.

 ---- B ---- Back to top

 Behaviour/Emotional/Social Issues – These terms are broad terms that describe how an individual cannot or will not respond appropriately to a situation.
 Socially, emotionally, or behavioural responses vary in severity according to the individual.

 Child in care - See: In care

-Closed adoption records – Adoptees and birth parents are not able to access original birth certificates or adoption records.
+Closed adoption records – Depending on state or provincial law, a jurisdiction where adoptees and birth parents are not able to access original birth certificates or adoption records.
 See also: Open adoption records

 Confidential adoption - See: Closed adoption

 Crown ward – Retired term.
 See: In care

 Cultural Matching – Many adoption agencies aim to place children for adoption with families who are of the same cultural background.
 This provides a cultural connection and consistency for the child.
 See also: Racial matching